solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 The WAC effective resource discovery algorithm, needed when default ACLs exist, is as shown above, an expensive process for the client to follow, requiring a large number of failed requests.
 We have three ways to fix this:
- * WAC+Trig, allows the server to return datasets and so return the result in one request
+ * WAC+Trig — allows the server to return datasets, and so return the result in one request
- * WAC+:imports, shows how one can, as with ACP, have every resource come with its own ACR, but still have allow defaults to work.
+ * WAC+:imports — shows how one can, as with ACP, have every resource come with its own ACR, but still allow defaults to work
- * WAC+rel=control allows the server to publish two `Link` relations: one to the ACR and the other to the effective ACR.
+ * WAC+rel=control — allows the server to publish two `Link` relations: one to the ACR, and the other to the effective ACR.

 #### WAC+NTrig